flutter/flutter/docs/contributing/Tree-hygiene.md

 1. LGTM the PR before requesting the exemption, _or_ clarify why an LGTM was not given.

+Exemption reviewers are a **small volunteer group** - _all_ reviewers should feel empowered to ask for tests.

 ## Using git

 Assuming your environment has been configured according to the instructions in